Platform Engineering

 • Continual evolution — The platform should be continually developed using the same product-driven mindset you apply to customer-facing functionality.
 The “customer” happens to be internal developers, but it’s still vital that improvements are implemented promptly, so the platform effectively meets their needs.
 This ensures developers stay productive over a sustained period of time.

-Benefits of Platform Engineering
+Benefits of platform engineering

 Organizations can be hesitant to invest in platform engineering.
 A common concern is whether the engineers working on the platform would be better utilized within the main product team.
-Here are three reasons why you should commit to platform engineering.
+Here are four reasons why you should commit to platform engineering.

 Internal platforms accelerate development.
-Automated processes and self-service infrastructure help to keep developers productive.
+Automated processes and self-service infrastructure help keep developers productive.
 They’re able to continually move forwards on the product features prioritized by the business.

 Once a feature is ready, the development team can spin up a new test environment to autonomously verify the change.
 The platform can perform automated tests and then ship the feature to customers in production while developers start work on the next task.
 This reduces your time to market without compromising on quality.